Add support for Verlet scheme with Buckingham

 - Status changed from Fix uploaded to Accepted

 Changed the report to a "feature"

-#9 Updated by Mark Abraham almost 3 years ago
+#9 Updated by Mark Abraham about 3 years ago

 - Target version changed from 4.6.x to 5.x

 There are plans to support tabulated potentials with the Verlet scheme and GPUs, perhaps in 5.1.
 Native Buckingham kernels would only be considered after we produce a Verlet kernel generator sometime this year; perhaps it might be straightforward at that time.